info

 How long does it take to receive an answer after the interview?

-In most cases, UDI is able to provide an answer fairly soon after an interview.
+In most cases, UDI can provide an answer fairly shortly after an interview.
 Sometimes, however, we need more time to look into a case.
-We may need to look more closely at information in a case, or we might need to find out more about the situation in your home country before we can process your case.
+We may need to look more closely at the information in a case, or we might need to find out more about the situation in your home country before we can process your case.
 In such cases, it can take longer to receive an answer after an interview, but everyone will receive an answer.

 If you have any identity documents that you have not given to the police, you need to hand them in as soon as possible.